dxos/dxos/docs/content/composer/principles-and-details.md

 Data is always transmitted securely and **directly** between peers using WebRTC.
 No servers mediate the exchange of user data.

+### Privacy-First

+Ensures privacy, availability, and functionality while offline.
+No data silos or intermediaries.

 ### Multiplayer

 When online, users can sense each other's presence and collaborate in real-time.

+### Runs everywhere

+Designed for mobile and desktop, works in modern browsers.

 ### Availability